NikiSp737/Java_CA2_Fuel_Efficiency/README.md

 ## Introduction:

+For this prject a user came up with a problem describing it like this:

 I keep a file with details of my car's mileage.
 Whenever I fill up with petrol I enter the odometer reading (the total km the car has travelled) and the amount of petrol (in litres)
 I've just bought, beside each other on a single line.
 A sample of the text file’s contents might look as follows.
 NB I always fill my tank right to the top.
 However, I am a careless record keeper – the readings are not necessarily in increasing date order!

+The team was tasked with a creating Java software to make this user's life easier by calculating their car's efficiencies based on distance travelled and gas used.

 ---
 # The Big picture
 <img src="images/example.png" width="800" />

+It was found that to calculate efficiency distance and fuel consumed is needed.
+Distance is calculated by subtracting the current distance of the odometer by the previous distance on the odometer, which gives the distance travelled.
+The fuel used is based on how much the user fills up the tank since they mentioned they always fill to the top at each refuel.
+The efficiency was calculated by using Efficiency = (Litres Used/Distance Travelled) * 100 to get the L per 100km fuel efficiency.

 The user would provide a text file with records formatted like this:
 ```